jaimergp/external-metadata-mappings/README.md

 ## Contributing

+- Run test suite with `pixi run test` and choose the adequate environment for a Python version
-- Run `pre-commit` before submitting a PR.
+- Run `pixi run pre-commit run --all-files` before submitting a PR.
 - Regenerate the schemas with `pixi run schemas` if necessary.
 - The Streamlit app can be run locally with `pixi run app`.